outpaddling/Coding-Standards/README.md

     #endif
     ```

-2. Avoid *nixisms: Look for a portable implementation rather than lace
+2. Avoid *nixisms: Look for portable implementations rather than lace
 the code with #ifdefs for specific platforms.
+The first solution you
+come up with when coding on BSD, Linux, or Mac may not be portable.
+Don't
+get attached to it.
+If it doesn't work on other platforms, look for a more
+portable solution before adding #ifdefs to your code.
+Then you'll have a
+permanent solution rather than more work down the road to support other new
+platforms.

 3. If there is a good reason to write platform-dependent code (e.g. to
 double program speed by using AVX instructions), keep a portable
 implementation alongside the x86-optimized code.
-A suboptimal version
+A suboptimal solution
 for Power, ARM, and RISC-V is better than nothing.

-4. Before writing platform-specific code, first see of the compiler's optimizer
+4. Before writing platform-specific code for speed, first see of the
+compiler's optimizer
 can optimize portable code.
 Modern compilers can generate SSE, AVX, Altivec,
 etc. instructions automatically using portable compiler flags like
 ```-march-native```.
 In some cases this may produce better results than
 hand-written assembly language.

+## Testing

+1. Test new code frequently.
+Do not write more than a few dozen lines of code without fully testing the changes.
+This way if there is a bug, you'll be able to find it easily.

+2. Prepare a test script and simple test data for each library and executable as soon as it has functionality to test, so that it will be easy to test frequently.

 ## Simplicity

 1. The simplest solution is always the easiest to maintain and usually the fastest.
-Doubling man-hours for a 10% gain in speed is usually a waste.
+Complicating the code for a 10% gain in speed is usually a waste.

 2. Minimize complexity, not lines of code.
-Writing cryptic, overly clever code to make it more compact is just showing off and makes matters worse, not better.
+Writing cryptic, overly clever code to make it more compact is just showing off, and makes maintenance harder, not easier.
 Readability is as important as any other trait.

 ## Readability